 - 1. The line and way predictor predicts the line-way of the instruction cache that will be accessed in the next cycle.
 Please read the paper and explain how it could hide the long delay of the branch predictor and why the line and way predictor could be trained by the results of the branch predictor? - The line-way predictor is an inaccurate (compared to the branch predictor) but fast predictor working in a similar way as BTB.
 (A classic fast-inaccurate and slow-accurate combination scheme) - The line-way predictor is able to predict the next line-way in one cycle; therefore hides the long latency of the branch predictor. - The branch predictor verifies (in the slot cycle) the fast prediction from the line-way predictor.
-If the prediction is wrong, the fetched instruction is flushed.
-At the same time, the line-way predictor is trained by the prediction from the branch predictor. - The prediction accuracy of the line-way predictor is comparatively high (>85%) and the misprediction cost is small (1~2 cycles). - Please also realize the line-way predictor does add extra area to the L1 I\$ as every 4 instruction block now needs to be augmented with line prediction, way prediction and a 2-bit counter. - 2.
-What patterns in branches are better predicted by global branch predictors and what patterns are preferred by local branch predictors? - Local branch predictors are good for self-correlated branches. - Global branch predictors are good for inter-correlated branches. - Extra reading: Scott McFarling, "Combining branch predictors", WRL Technical Note TN-36, 1993. - Extra key points: Please understand the implementation of local/global predictors; the gshare predictor and the tournament scheme (how to select between local and global predictors).
+If the prediction is wrong, the fetched instructions are flushed.
+At the same time, the line-way predictor is trained by the prediction from the branch predictor. - The prediction accuracy of the line-way predictor is comparatively high (>85%) and the misprediction cost is small (1~2 cycles).
+(Most of the time the line predictor does not predict, just pointing to the next line) - Please also note that the line-way predictor does add extra area to the L1 I\$ as every 4 instruction block now needs to be augmented with line prediction, way prediction and a 2-bit saturation counter. - 2.
+What patterns in branches are better predicted by global branch predictors and what patterns are preferred by local branch predictors? - Only conditional branches need branch prediction! - Local branch predictors are good for self-correlated branches. - Global branch predictors are good for inter-correlated branches. - Extra reading: Scott McFarling, "Combining branch predictors", WRL Technical Note TN-36, 1993. - Extra key points: Please understand the implementation of local/global predictors; the gshare predictor and the tournament scheme (how to select between local and global predictors). - Q2.

-Q2.
 Register renaming exposes instruction-level parallelisms since it eliminates unnecessary dependencies.
 Out-of-order execution then exploits the benefits and deploys them on multiple execution units.